Office of Electricity, Department of Energy (DOE).

-CP Energy Marketing (US) Inc. (CP Energy Marketing) has applied to renew its authority to transmit electric energy from the United States to Canada pursuant to section 202(e) of the Federal Power Act.
+CP Energy Marketing (US) Inc. (Applicant or CP Energy Marketing) has applied to renew its authorization to transmit electric energy from the United States to Canada pursuant to the Federal Power Act.

 Start Supplemental Information

-On April 8, 2009, DOE issued Order No. EA-260-C to EPCOR Energy Marketing (US) Inc., which authorized EPCOR to transmit electric energy from the United States to Canada as a power marketer for a five-year term using existing international transmission facilities.
-That authority expires on April 8, 2014.
-On December 18, 2009, DOE issued Order No. EA-260-D changing EPCOR's name to CP Energy Marketing (US) Inc. and all other terms and conditions of Order EA-260-C remain unchanged.
-On March 26, 2014, CP Energy Marketing filed an application with DOE for renewal of the export authority contained in Order No. EA-260-D for an additional five-year term.
-CP Energy Marketing is also requesting a short-term extension of the April 8, 2014 expiration date so that its current authorization will remain in effect until the date DOE acts on this application.
+On June 5, 2014, DOE issued Order No. EA-260-E, which authorized CP Energy Marketing to transmit electric energy from the United States to Canada as a power marketer for a five-year term using existing international transmission facilities.
+That authorization expires on June 5, 2019.
+On February 27, 2019, CP Energy Marketing filed an application with DOE for renewal of the export authorization contained in Order No. EA-260-E for an additional five-year term.

-In its application, CP Energy Marketing states that it does not own any electric generating or transmission facilities, and it does not have a franchised service area.
-The electric energy that CP Energy Marketing proposes to export to Canada would be surplus energy purchased from electric utilities, Federal power marketing agencies, and other entities within the United States and/or Canada.
-The existing international transmission facilities to be utilized by CP Energy Marketing have previously been authorized by Presidential permits issued pursuant to Executive Order 10485, as amended, and are appropriate for open access transmission by third parties.
+In its application, the Applicant states that it “does not own or control electric generation facilities or transmission facilities” and that it has no “obligation to serve native load within a franchised service area.”
+The electric energy that the Applicant proposes to export to Canada would be surplus energy purchased from third parties such as electric utilities and Federal power marketing agencies pursuant to voluntary agreements.
+The existing international transmission facilities to be utilized by the Applicant have previously been authorized by Presidential permits issued pursuant to Executive Order 10485, as amended, and are appropriate for open access transmission by third parties.

-Comments on the CP Energy Marketing application to export electric energy to Canada should be clearly marked with OE Docket No. EA-260-E. An additional copy is to be provided directly to Darlene Cooper, Capital Power Corporation, 401—9th Avenue SW., Suite 1200, Calgary, AB Canada T2P 3C5 and Lisa Tucker, Esq., K&L Gates LLP, 1601 K Street NW., Washington, DC 20006.
+Comments and other filings concerning CP Energy Marketing's application to export electric energy to Canada should be clearly marked with OE Docket No. EA-260-F. An additional copy is to be provided directly to both Colleen Smith, CP Energy Marketing (US) Inc., c/o Capital Power Corporation, 155 Federal Street, Suite 1200, Boston, MA 02110, and Peter P. Thieman, Dentons US LLP, 1900 K Street NW, Washington, DC 20006.

 End Supplemental Information